Aughol/CTF-Workshop/linux_install.md

 5. Save the file and exit.
 In the terminal, type the command `updte-grub` and type the password when asked.
 6. Type the command `reboot` in the terminal to restart the computer.

+At this point, you now have a working Virtual Machine that can run the Binary Exploitation Workshop Exercises.

 #### For Kali Linux:

 ##### Creating the Virtual Machine